 How much does a composite door cost?

-What is the true cost of a composite door?
+What exactly is the cost of a composite door?

 How much a door costs is a question we get asked every day.
 The real question is what are you paying for and are you getting value for your money?

-After all, you are making an investment not only into the look of your home, but the security of you home also.
+After all, you're not only enhancing the look of your home, but also making an investment in security and energy efficiency.

 Cost has many factors which we will cover in the article.
-Varying from the door style itself, the glass designs you choose, even down the colour of the door and if it has any top lights (Windows) and/or side panels or flag windows.
+Varying from the door style itself, the glass designs you choose, even down the colour of the door, and if it includes any top lights (Windows) and/or side panels or flag windows.

 In detail, we will cover the costs of the following: